3-PART VIDEO TRAINING

 The 4-Part Module Framework

 Use this format to structure all your modules and lessons to engage your students, no matter if they are tuning in face-to-face (F2F), online, or hybrid.
-You'll see why THIS is the new approach to higher ed instruction.
+You'll see why THIS is the approach to higher ed instruction going forward.

 How to Implement Your Module/Lesson